MediatedCommunications/Mime-Detective/README.md

 ## Getting Started

-Create a new engine and use the Micro definition pack:
+Create a new Inspector and use the Micro definition pack:
 ```
 using MimeDetective;
-var Engine = new ContentDetectionEngineBuilder() {
+var Inspector = new ContentDetectionInspectorBuilder() {
     Definitions = Definitions.Default.All()
 }.Build();
 ```